nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+CLInkedIn is a desktop contact management Java application made for Recruiters to manage their contacts list of candidates.
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+CLInkedIn operates mainly using a Command Line Interface (CLI), but still has a Graphical User Interface (GUI) made with JavaFX for improved user experience.

+If you can type fast, CLInkedIn can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}